parenting kids

 Hamsters can live up to 2 years

 Hamsters can enjoy being with their young owners.
-They can bite until they are tamed by handling regularly
+They may bite until they are tamed by handling regularly

 Hamsters are awake mainly at night as they are nocturnal